There are horror films and then there’s Hellraiser.

 Julia, who was involved in a torrid affair with Frank, Larry’s brother, before her nuptials, agrees to bring male suitors to the house, so Frank can murder and feast on them, gradually regaining his humanity.

 As premise’s go, it’s pretty out there and, thanks to a great score and some grotesquely gruesome special effects, it’s a film that has lost none of its power in the years since.
 So what makes Hellraiser such a horror classic?
 How did Pinhead end up being Pinhead?
 And were there ever any big plans for a reboot, crossover or even a TV series? loaded caught up with Doug Bradley to find out.

 loaded: What is it that makes Hellraiser such an enduring classic?

-I think for Clive [Barker] it was being in the right place at the right time.
-We had worked together for many years in the theatre and no one seemed to have much interest in what we were doing.
-We had had some success at the Edinburgh festival but things never really got off the ground.
-Clive was able to bring together a lot of different elements with Hellraiser.
-He brought in things from Clive Barker: the artist, Clive Barker: the writer and Clive Barker: the human being and his theatrical leanings.
+Bradley: I think for Clive [Barker] it was being in the right place at the right time.
+We had previously worked together for many years in the theatre and had some success at the Edinburgh festival but things never really got off the ground.
+Hellraiser gave Clive a chance to bring all his different artistic talents together in one project.

-He also captured the mood of the time because Hellraiser is essentially a slasher movie with Julia tracking down victims to kill them to help Frank come back to life.
-Add into all of this the Cenobites and it was evident Hellraiser was something completely different to what was being done at the time.
+It captured the mood of the time because Hellraiser is essentially a slasher movie, albeit with Julia tracking down victims to help Frank come back to life.
+Add into this the Cenobites and it was evident Hellraiser was something completely different to what was being done at the time.
 The Cenobites don’t belong in a contemporary slasher movie.
-They are very much part of a Gothic horror film.
-Because the image of the Cenobites doesn’t date, coupled with Chris Young’s extraordinary score, the movie holds up well.
+They are very much part of a Gothic horror film and because the image of the Cenobites doesn’t date, coupled with Chris Young’s extraordinary score, the movie holds up well.

 loaded: Is the enduring popularity of Hellraiser part of the reason why a reboot has never happened?